 cline_mcp_settings.json

-file.The Weather MCP Server provides three main tools for accessing weather information.
+file.The Weather MCP Server provides three main tools that you can use to retrieve weather information.

-To retrieve current weather information for a specific city, use the get_weather
+tool to retrieve current weather information for a specific city:

 <use_mcp_tool>